MostafaRastegar/mr-frontend-interview/RENDERING/README.md

 - Utilizing online cross-browser testing services that allow you to test your site on various browsers and devices simultaneously.
 - Employing browser compatibility testing tools and extensions.

-15. Explain the concept of polyfills and their role in browser compatibility.
+15. Explain the concept of polyfills and their role in browser compatibility.<br>
     Polyfills are JavaScript code snippets or scripts that provide modern functionality to older browsers that lack support for certain features.
 They "fill in" the gaps and enable the browser to handle features that would otherwise be unsupported.
 Polyfills help developers create applications with the latest features while ensuring compatibility with older browsers, enhancing the user experience for all users.

     By using polyfills, developers can leverage modern technologies without excluding users on older browsers.
 They allow websites and web applications to gracefully degrade and provide essential functionality to a broader range of users.